potrebichka/WalkThere/README.md

 | User can choose to create and account and authenticate when using app  | LOGIN - email: xxxx@gmail.com -- password: password1 | User will create reusable account  |
 | User can add places to their accounts history for later reference  | User clicks on 'add place' which corresponds with search result they want to add  | Place is added in database corresponding to user  |
 | User can access history to see their previously added places | User adds 'Koh Thai' to their places | At another date, after user authenticates, they can access "My Places" and find 'Koh Thai'|
-* A user is able to either use their current location or input an address.
-* If user left field empty the program will get data for their current location.
-(Allow your browser to use your location).
-* The program wil display a map with a marker on the user's location.
-* The user will able to choose from a variety of attractions (bars, restaurants, etc.).
-* The program will display results within walking distance for the user based on their location and chosen attraction.

 ## Technologies Used